Skip to content

 Please explain the challenges in handling triacetate yarn and the reasons for using triacetate.

-• There are several reasons to use it.
+• There are several reasons to use it:

-① To make it a one-of-a-kind material.
+1. To make it a one-of-a-kind material.

-③Excellent gloss and coloring can be expressed.
+③Excellent gloss and color development can be achieved.

 1:To create unique materials.